 Physiotherapy is an holistic approach to helping people restore their ‘normal’ movement and function following an injury, illness or disability.
 The aim is always to promote health and wellbeing, striving to help people improve their quality of life.

-Physiotherapy is a evidence based practice characterised by reflective behaviour and systematic clinical reasoning which contribute to a solution focused approach to individual patient-centred care.
-It takes a holistic approach that empowers patients to take control of their own conditions, encourageing development and facilitating recovery.
+Physiotherapists utilise rehabilitation, manual techniques, education and advice often in combination to help patients achieve their individual goals.
+Everything we do is evidence based with clinical reasoning Physiotherapy is an evidence based practice characterised by clinical reasoning which contribute to a solution focused approach to individual patient-centred care.
+It takes a holistic approach that empowers patients to take control of their own conditions, encouraging development and facilitating recovery.
 This enables their patients to return to work, sport or general activities of daily living quicker or simply to remain independent at home for as long as possible.

 What can Physiotherapists treat?